Amir Kazim Mirza Qajar: Military service

 On 2 March 1906, Colonel Mirza Kazim Qajar was appointed to the headquarters of the Caucasian Military District.
 In 1909, Colonel Mirza Kazim Qajar was promoted to major general, with dismissal from service, on the basis of the rules on the maximum age qualification, with the award of a uniform and a pension.

-In December 1918, he had offered Azerbaijan Democratic Republic and joined its army.
+In December 1918, he had offered Azerbaijan Democratic Republic his services and joined its army.
 He served in the Azerbaijan Democratic Republic as the commandant of Ganja.

 Death

 After the Red Army invasion of Azerbaijan and the suppression of the anti-Soviet uprising in Ganja, Mirza Kazim Qajar was arrested, and executed by the Bolsheviks in the Ganja.

 After his death, Mammad Amin Rasulzadeh also remembered Amir Kazim Mirza Qajar in his book Azerbaijan Republic and called him a "martyr of independence".